stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Marketing have a social media calendar that schedules different tweets, blog posts and linkedin posts.
 NFT-DAO is really everyone's voice not just Marketing HOLON's voice - so if anybody wants some messages put out there to the community get in touch with someone in the Marketing HOLON chat.

+> Also if anybody wants to have access to the concept calendar airtable form.